saipranithswargam/todo/Readme.md

 - CRUD operations for To-Do items
 - Asynchronous email notifications using Celery and Redis
 - Dockerized Redis setup for message brokering
+- Periodic remainders notifications to email with Celery-beat
 ---

 ## Setup